thindil/steamsky/bin/doc/MODDING.md

   `{u}some text{/u}` for add underline for text, `{b}some text{/b}` to made
   bold characters and `{i}some text{/i}` for italic font.
-- Inside help text you can use special variables `diseaseimmune`, `nofatigue`, `nomorale` and `naturalarmor` which later will be replaced by list of factions which have set selected flag.
+- Inside help text you can use special variables `diseaseimmune`, `nofatigue`, `nomorale`, `naturalarmor` and `toxicattack` which later will be replaced by list of factions which have set selected flag.

 ## Goals